 The DnCNN models trained with training datasets 1 and 2 (the D1 and D2 models, respectively) were applied to the East Sea SO data.
-We applied the trained DnCNN models to the seismic sections from 0.03 to 0.28 s (approximately 22.5 to 210 m) where the reflections exist
+We applied the trained DnCNN models to the seismic sections from 0.03 to 0.28 s (approximately 22.5 to 210 m)

+390 where the reflections exist

 Fig. 18 shows the results of applying the DnCNN to line 1.
 Fig 18 (a) is the line 1 seismic section from 0 to 0.28 s before the noise attenuation.
 The seismic section shallower than 0.03 s is dominated by noise from direct waves, which is muted at the data processing stage, and the section deeper than 0.28 s mainly contains random noise.
 Fig. 18 (b) and (c) are the denoised seismic section after applying the D1 and D2 model, respectively.
-In both results, most of the random noise was successfully removed, and the reflections became clearer.
+In both results, most of the random noise was successfully

+- 395 removed, and the reflections became clearer.
 The strong random noise that occurred in the shallow part of the processed seismic sections was substantially attenuated, and the noise located between 150 and 200 km were also properly removed.
-Since noise was successfully attenuated, reflections that were difficult to distinguish due to a low S/N ratio were improved.
+Since noise was successfully attenuated, reflections that were difficult to distinguish due to a low S/N ratio were elearly imagedimproved.
 In particular, the weak signals between 0 and 50 km and between approximately 0.1 and 0.18 s became clearer after noise attenuation.
 Fig. 18 (d) and (e) are the estimated noise using the D1 and D2 model, respectively.
-As shown, both models successfully discriminated the noise component from the reflections; thus, the estimated noise sections are almost identical to the noise component of the processed seismic section.
+As shown, both models - 400 successfully discriminated the noise component from the reflections; thus, the estimated noise sections are almost identical to the noise component of the processed seismic section.
 Even though both models successfully attenuated the noise in the seismic section of line 1, there are several differences.
 Reflections are not observed from 150 to 200 km and at approximately 0.2 s in the line 1 seismic section.
 The result from the D1 model still contains noise in that part, while the result from the D2 model contains lower noise levels compared to that from the D1 model.
+In addition, for the weak reflections between 70 and 150 km - 405 and between 0.1 and 0.2 s, the reflections in the result from the D2 model are clearer and more continuous than those in the result from the D1 model.

 Fig. 19 shows the results of applying the DnCNN to line 2.
 Fig .19 (a) shows the line 2 seismic section from 0 to 0.28 s before the noise attenuation.
 Fig. 19 (b) and (c) show the denoised seismic section after applying the D1 and D2 model, respectively.
 The seismic section of line 2 was contaminated by severe noise, but the D1 and D2 model properly removed the noise.
+In

-In particular, the strong random noise located between 0 to 50 km was removed; thus, it became possible to recognize the reflections that were illegible.
+410 particular, the strong random noise located between 0 to 50 km was removed; thus, it became possible to recognize the reflections that were illegible.
 In addition, the reflections with steep slopes between 240 and 260 km and between 0.12 and 0.2 s were obscured by severe noise, but the D1 and D2 models successfully attenuated the noise and clearly recovered the reflections.
 However, similar to the line 1 result, the D2 model attenuated the noise better than the D1 model in some parts of the section.
-From 20 to 50 km, noise can still be observed when the D1 model is applied, but most of the noise has been sufficiently suppressed when the D2 model is applied.
+From 20 to 50 km and 250 to 280 km, noise can still be observed when the D1 model is applied, but most of the 415 noise has been sufficiently suppressed when the D2 model is applied.